Mass Readings for the 6th Sunday of Easter Year A

 Do You Love Jesus?

-Jeff Cavins reflects on the Gospel for the Sixth Sunday of Easter (Year A) and challenges us to ask ourselves if we truly love Jesus.
+Jeff Cavins reflects on the Gospel for the 6th Sunday of Easter Year A and challenges us to ask ourselves if we truly love Jesus.

 The Spirit on the March

-From Bishop Robert Barron.
-This Easter season, the Church has asked us to meditate on the Acts of the Apostles.
+A homily for the 6th Sunday of Easter Year A from Bishop Robert Barron.
+“Friends, this Easter season, the Church has asked us to meditate on the Acts of the Apostles.
 Today Jesus tells us to wait for the coming of the Spirit, which will descend upon them and empower them in their work.
-It is up to Christians today to continue the work of the apostles and spread the mission of Christ.
+It is up to Christians today to continue the work of the apostles and spread the mission of Christ.”

 Alive in the Spirit